essayanalyser/editor-backend/README.md

 This repository contains the backend of the essay analyser project

 To run the backend part:
-Clone the repository and install docker
+Clone the repository and install dar
 On terminal type:

-**docker pull jayneet/editor-backend:initial**

-Then run:

-**docker run -d -p 8000:8000 jayneet/editor-backend:initial**

-Then go to localhost:8000/api/users/
+**python -m venv dar**

+Then run (for virtual environment):

+**dar\Scripts\activate.bat**

+Navigate to backend using:

+**cd backend**

+To dwonload all the dependencies run:

+**pip install -r requirements.txt**

+To run the django script:

+**python manage.py runserver**

+Navigate to http://localhost:8000 to verify if django is running.

+To deploy the django project on python anywhere:
+1. Create a new account
+2. Clone the project editor-backend
+3. Deploy and check